-15. The drainage area at the dam is 413 square miles.
-A gaging station has been operated by the U.S. Geological Survey below Passumpsic Dam since October 1928.
-The drainage area at the gage is 436 square miles.
-Several of the flow parameters for the project have been estimated using the gage data and are shown in the following table.
+13. The drainage area at the dam is 254 square miles.
+Gaging stations have been operated by the U.S. Geological Survey on the mainstem below Passumpsic Dam since October 1928; on the East Branch near East Haven from water years 1940 to 1979; and on the Moose River at St. Johnsbury from water years 1929 to 1984.
+The drainage area at the gages are 436 square miles, 53.8 square miles, and 128 square miles, respectively.
+Several of the flow parameters for the project have been estimated by Department staff based on gage data and are shown in the following table.
+All three gages were used in estimating these parameters.
 Some of the parameters may be influenced by the artificial flow regulation caused by upstream hydroelectric facilities.